 Mother charged with murder after 6-month-old dies in hospital

-COVINGTON - A woman was booked for second-degree murder after her infant died in the the hospital with a severe head injury.
+COVINGTON - A woman was booked for second-degree murder after her infant died in the hospital with a severe head injury.

 The St. Tammany Parish Sheriff's Office told WWLTV that 28-year-old Madelyn Abisai Mejia-Gallo's 6-month-old child first arrived at a hospital on March 23.
 Covington Police were called to the the medical center due to the severity of the child's injuries.